skumar1129/tideforecast_webscraper/README.md

 # Sahil Tideforecast Scraper

 ## Project Background
-A webscraping application that get the tideforecast of different locations defined in a list
+This project was created to demo the power of webscraping scripts with python and the selenium library specifically.
+The project is a webscraping application that get the tideforecast of different locations defined in a list

 ## Tech Stack
 Python, Selenium